aaj005/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd

-Since I did not specify a directory to change to, my directory remained the same.
-It is not an error exactly, but nothing changed.
+This command brought me back to the home directory.
+Since I was already in the home directory, nothing changed.

 *directory argument*